Student Assignment Information and Appeals

 New elementary, middle, and high school students are initially assigned to a designated attendance area school based on where the student lives.
 As a general rule, if your student is currently enrolled, they will be assigned to the same school they are attending now, next year.
 Students who are moving up to middle or high school will be automatically assigned to their neighborhood school.

 Individual school attendance area maps for the current year are available on our School Directory page.
-You may also view the school boundaries for next year.

 To view designated school assignments for elementary, middle, and high school students using your current address, use the address lookup tool.